Development Applications

 supporting image

-UPDATE: The Public Forum request was heard on January 8, 2024.
+UPDATE: The rezoning request was approved on September 23, 2024.
 This case is now closed for comment.

 PROJECT DESCRIPTION: